DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Introduction

 \subsection{Preliminaries}

 \paragraph{Problem setup} Formally, we consider the following setup.
-The \emph{prior} $\Pxs$ is a distribution over the space $\cX$ of latent variables.
-The forward channel (or \emph{corruption process}) $\Qd{X}$ maps each point $X\in\cX$ to a distribution over the observation space $\cY$.
+The \emph{data distribution} $\Pxs$ is a distribution over the space $\cX$ of latent variables, and the \emph{likelihood} $\Qd{X}$ maps each point $X\in\cX$ to a distribution over the observation space $\cY$.
 The observation is generated as